 Flavored Butters Make Everything Taste Better

 Flavored butters are simply butters that have been flavored with wonderful fresh herbs, spices and other ingredients.
 A little bit of flavored butter can go a long way in adding some zest to your vegetables, or some sweetness to a warm roll.
 Stuck at home?
 Try these!
-There are many recipes out there on Pinterest, here are the six compound butter recipes I created…
+Here are the six compound butter recipes I created…

 These fresh ingredients will add amazing flavor to your compound butters to enhance the depth of your meat, vegetables, fish, breads and more.